SangitaMahanta/java-assignments-umaa/assignment-5 inheritance-1.md

 ## QUESTION: 9 ##
 **Does private methods overridden.?**
 ### ***Answer :*** ###
+     No, we can't override the static methods.
+     It only inherited.

 ## QUESTION: 10 ##
 **By default any class extends which class.?**